adam-atamnia/Python21-PrivacyPolicy/Privacy-Policy.md

 We want to inform users of this Service that these third parties have access to your Personal Information.
 The reason is to perform the tasks assigned to them on our behalf.

+### Account Deletion
+When you delete your account, your purchase history and other user activities may be kept anonymously.

 ### Security
 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over  the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.